 Kivik Musteri: An apple orchard and apple museum in Skåne, featuring lots of locally made apple goods.
 The best time to visit Kivik is in the fall during apple harvest season.
 I wrote about my autumn in Österlen experience here.

 Hike & Bike: Biking or hiking in Österlen is an amazing way to get around.
-Visit Skåne shares a full guide to the Skåneleden Trails in Osterlen.
+Here you can read about my favourite hikes in Skåne, including some in Österlen.
 Some of my favourite trails are located in Brösarps Backer (a hilly region near Brösarp) and Prästaskogens naturreservat (where you can find extremely rare twisted beech trees that look like they are from a fairytale).